microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.10-preview/types.md

 * **certificationDetailsUrl**: string: URL that shows certification details for the application.
 * **certificationExpirationDateTime**: string: The timestamp when the current certification for the application expires.
 * **isCertifiedByMicrosoft**: bool: Indicates whether the application is certified by Microsoft.
-* **isPublisherAttested**: bool: Indicates whether the application has been self-attested by the application developer or the publisher.
+* **isPublisherAttested**: bool: Indicates whether the application developer or publisher completed Publisher Attestation.
 * **lastCertificationDateTime**: string: The timestamp when the certification for the application was most recently added or updated.

 ## MicrosoftGraphFederatedIdentityExpression